freealise/fretboard/README.md

 #### reed
 hard tinfoil surface cut diagonally and into narrow reeds, held against an elastic damper stripe attached with wire to a row of angle keys like hairpins

+#### ocarina
+four-chambered and tuned to major thirds (two or three holes per chamber, one hole per finger)
+silicone resonator to allow formants, can be a concertina

 #### midi
 attach long flat pieces of plastic or bamboo to neighboring keys diagonally and detune by ratio of aftertouch pressures